Miriam Davoudvandi: Life

 Davoudvandi grew up as the daughter of an Iranian father and a Romanian mother in Bucharest until the age of six.
 At the age of six, she moved to Bad Säckingen, where she grew up - in her own words - "very far from bourgeoisie".
 According to Davoudvandi, she has suffered from depressions since her youth.
-After graduating from high school, Davoudvandi moved to Frankfurt am Main and later studied media at the University of Leipzig.
-Media, Communication and Political Science.
-This is where her interest in feminist theory began.
+After graduating from high school, Davoudvandi moved to Frankfurt am Main and later studied Media, Communication and Political Science at the University of Leipzig.
+This was where her interest in feminist theory began.

 After graduating, she worked as editor-in-chief of Splash!
 Mag.
 Until the end of Splash!
-Mag in 2019, she was the only female editor-in-chief of a hip-hop medium.
-Nach dem Ende des Splash!
-Mags arbeitete Davoudvandi als freie Journalistin, hauptsächlich über die Themen Musik, psychische Gesundheit und Politik.
+Mag in 2019, she was the only female editor-in-chief of a (German) hip-hop medium.
+After the end of Splash!
+Mag, she wrote as a freelance journalist, mainly on themes like music, mental health and politics.
 She has written articles for Spiegel, Die Tageszeitung and Das Wetter and was a guest on Deutschlandfunk and NDR.

 She has also worked as a workshop leader and as a DJ under the pseudonym Cashmiri.
 She gives lectures on rap and feminism.
-Since 2020, Davoudvandi has been working for Cosmo (WDR) the podcast Danke, gut.
+Since 2020, Davoudvandi has been working for the Cosmo (WDR) podcast Danke, gut.
 Der Podcast über Pop und Psyche, in which she talks to public figures about mental health.
 She hosts the documentary series Untergrund for the online music magazine Diffus.

+In her book de (2026), Davoudvandi concerns herself with poverty, work, and growing up in poor circumstances in Romania and Germany.
+Therein, she especially criticizes interpretations of poverty as a result of individual underperformance and juxtaposes in opposition a conjunction of personal experience and social analysis.
+By reference to her parents, she also describes occupational descents after migrating to Germany: Her father working as a house painter after an occupation as an aircraft technician, her mother as a housecleaner after having worked as a nurse.